apahl/mol_frame/README.md

 Working with Dask and Pandas DataFrames that can handle chemical structures.

 **[Update 29-Jan-2018]**: The module has been rewritten to now handle **Dask** and Pandas DataFrames.
 Most functions and methods (except for the SDF reader) now return a MolFrame where the `data` object is a **Dask** DataFrame to allow handling of arbitrarily large files and datasets.
 To explicitly get a Pandas DataFrame, call `.compute()` on a MolFrame instance.
+A `.get_data_type()`  method was added to show the data type of the underlying `data` obejct.

 ## Features:
 Output as sortable and optionally selectable HTML Tables: